blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Vedas.md

 Bhasyas (Commentaries)
 Nibandhas (Digests)

+Shastras, Sutras, Tantras, Upavedas, Stotras, Stutis

 Vedas have their respective [[Vedic Shakhas]].
 Brahmanas are Vedic Sruti works attached to Samhitas

+The Upanishads are late Vedic and post-Vedic Sanskrit texts that "document the transition from the archaic ritualism of the Veda into new religious ideas and institutions" and the emergence of the central religious concepts of Hinduism.
+They are the most recent addition to the Vedas, the oldest scriptures of Hinduism, and deal with meditation, philosophy, consciousness, and ontological knowledge.
+Earlier parts of the Vedas dealt with mantras, benedictions, rituals, ceremonies, and sacrifices.

+- Vedangas (Disciplines)
+	- 6 Vedangas
+- Parisista (Supplements / Appendix)
+	- Samhitas
+	- Brahmanas
+	- Aranyakas
+	- Sutras
+- Upavedas (Applied Knowledge)
+	- Archery (Dhanurveda), associated with the Yajurveda
+	- Architecture (Sthapatyaveda), associated with the Rigveda.
+	- Music and sacred dance (Gāndharvaveda), associated with the Samaveda
+	- Medicine (Āyurveda), associated with the Atharvaveda.

 # Samhithas

 # Aranyakas